Lamouresparus/Technical-Writing/Introduction to GitHub.md

 The many use cases of GitHub could leave you wondering, is it a social networking site for developers?
 Or a place where code is shared?
 I have seen some articles on GitHub, does it support documentation?

 ### In this article, you will:
-* have a brief overview of GitHub and why it is necessary.
+* Learn about GitHub and why it is necessary.
 * Clone a repository, make commits, and create a pull request.
 * Compare Github Desktop versus Github CLI

+### Prerequisites:
+1. Basic knowledge of commands used in the terminal.
+Check out this article: [17 Terminal commands every user should know](https://www.techrepublic.com/article/16-terminal-commands-every-user-should-know/).
+2. An internet connection.

 ## What is Github?
-GitHub is a web-based code hosting platform and version control system, where developers and programmers can collaborate or work on software projects together.
+GitHub is an online code hosting platform and version control system, where developers and programmers can collaborate or work on software projects together.
 This makes it possible to keep track of the work done and easily navigate between the various versions of the project while managing the online backup.
 GitHub is free and quite simple to use and plays a significant role in the Open Source movement.

 ## Why Github?